-Eve Ellis is a partner in Ropes & Gray’s asset management group specialising in financial services regulation.
+Eve Ellis is a partner in Ropes & Gray’s asset management group specializing in financial services regulation.

-Eve provides advice across a broad range of regulatory matters and has done so for around 15 years.
-She has been highlighted in Chambers UK as a leading attorney and described as “very client-oriented and very solutions-oriented.”
-Eve also has an in-depth understanding of fund formation matters, allowing her to provide regulatory advice in context.
+Eve provides advice across a broad range of regulatory matters with a particular focus on fund regulation and has done so for over 15 years.
+The Legal Directories refer to her as “the ‘excellent’ Eve Ellis providing ‘commercially sensible and legally robust solutions.’”
+Eve also has an in-depth understanding of fund formation matters, allowing her to provide complex regulatory advice in context.

 Eve regularly advises on issues relating to:

 - the Alternative Investment Fund Managers Directive;